 As a mutually owned business, the Society is not aiming to maximise profit for shareholder gain, but it does need to make sufficient profit to support the capital it maintains for the protection of shareholding members and other depositors, to support asset growth and invest for the future.
-Profit before tax in 2022 was lower than the prior year, reducing by £0.12m to £1.32m.
-The key components in the profit performance were:
+Profit before tax in 2023 increased by £0.30m to £1.62m.
+The key components in the improved profit performance were: